triplerstats/triplersports/README.md

-- 👋 Hi, I’m @triplersports
+- 👋 Hi, I’m @triplerstats
-- 👀 I’m interested in data science and tend to work on side projects in sports analytics when I have time
+- 👀 I’m interested in data science and tend to work on side projects in sports analytics when I have time.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me:
+- 📫 How to reach me: -

 <!---
 triplersports/triplersports is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.